alexdwagner/jekyll-now/_posts/2016-10-24-Ingrid-ARCH-Walking-Tour.md

 ![Dan entering the building](/images/IMG_4771.jpg)

+Another beautiful art deco building, and former carrier hotel.
+Listen to the audio(^link above)for more of the story on this building.

-Another beautiful art deco building.
-Fantastic mosaic pieces depicting each continent, as well as telecom history.
+Fantastic mosaic pieces inside depicting each continent.

 *"-PHONE WIRES AND RADIO UNITE TO MAKE NEIGHBORS OF NATIONS"*